-UCP Saddle Pals Heroes Astride empowers our disabled servicemen and women with the tools to recover from physical and emotional trauma.
-Heroes Astride is an extension of our Saddle Pals program, which works with horses to help people with disabilities develop more control over their bodies, minds and emotions and heal from trauma.
-This program was made possible with support from the Christopher and Dana Reeve Foundation and Pacific Coast Building Products Foundation.
+UCP’s Heroes Astride program works with horses to help our disabled servicemen and women with the tools to recover from physical and emotional trauma.
+Heroes Astride is an extension of our Saddle Pals program, where our instructors work with UCP’s horses to help people with disabilities develop more control over their bodies, minds and emotions and heal from trauma.

 Our nation’s heroes – our servicemen and women – travel the world to serve our country, yet when they become disabled, they often have trouble finding the care they need close to home.
 In addition to medical care, they often need additional services to help them heal.